slowernews/hamster-system/README.md

 ---
 ####Introduction:

-This system is inspired in:
+This system merges or is influenced by:

 - [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done). *Everything is* a *project* or an *action*.
 - [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf), used to manage actions in Evernote.